open-forest-observatory/ofo-argo/README.md

 ```

-CONFIG_FILE is the configuration yml which specifies the metashape parameters which should be located in `/ofo-share/argo-output`
+CONFIG_LIST is a text file that lists each of the metashape parameter config files to be processed which should be located in `/ofo-share/argo-input`

 AGISOFT_FLS is the ip address of the metashape license server

 RUN_FOLDER is what you want to name the parent directory of your output

-DATSET_LIST is the txt file where you specified the names of the datasets you want to process located at `/ofo-share/argo-output`

 The rest of the 'DB' parameters are for logging argo status in a postGIS database.
 These are not public credentials.
 Authorized users can find them [here](https://docs.google.com/document/d/155AP0P3jkVa-yT53a-QLp7vBAfjRa78gdST1Dfb4fls/edit?tab=t.0).